04 Mar 10 Ways that a Hosted Cloud Phone System Drives Marketing Success

 9. Business Caller ID

 When sales representatives call customers back using a mobile app on their smartphone, the business’s name and number will show up on the customer’s caller ID — not the sales representative’s personal name and number.
 This increases response rates (since customers may be wary of answering a call from an unfamiliar name/number), and it also makes the business look more professional and polished.
-It also keeps sales professionals from having to give customers their personal smartphone number, which may not be advisable or allowed.
+It keeps sales professionals from having to give customers their personal smartphone number, which may not be advisable or allowed.

 10. Engage Colleagues to Seal the Deal

 Sometimes, when speaking with customers and answering their questions, sales representatives need a little help from their friends — such as a member of the technical team, installation team, billing team, and so on.
-With a hosted VoIP phone system, sales professionals can see which of their colleagues are available, as well as start a SMS chat to get instant answers and information.
+With a hosted cloud phone system, sales professionals can see which of their colleagues are available, as well as start a SMS chat to get instant answers and information.
 Or, if it makes sense to bring a colleague (or multiple colleagues) into the call itself to directly connect with the customer, this can be done in a matter of seconds.

 The Bottom Line

 Marketing has changed a great deal in recent years — and so have marketing tools.
-Rolodexes are out, and for the 10 impressive reasons noted above, state-of-the-art hosted VoIP phone systems are definitely in.
+Rolodexes are out, and for the 10 impressive reasons noted above, state-of-the-art hosted cloud phone systems are definitely in.
 Don Draper would approve!